Cipepofol: Pharmacodynamics

 Ciprofol exhibits pharmacodynamic properties similar to those of propofol, including both rapid onset and rapid offset.
 Ciprofol appears to have similar effects upon the respiratory and cardiovascular systems as those propofol.
-At doses of 0.4 mg/kg to 0.5 mg/kg, ciprofol induces equivalent sedation/anesthesia and has an incidence of adverse events similar to that of propofol 2.0 mg/kg.

 Biodegradation and toxicity

 Ciprofol is characterized by a rapid onset of action, and predictable absorption, distribution, metabolism, excretion processes.
 The compound undergoes glucuronidation in the liver, followed by excretion by the kidneys.